MC10Inc/biostamp-js/packages/node/README.md

 ### exportCSV.js

-Connect to a sensor and export a data feature (e.g. "motion") as CSV into the working directory.
+Connect to a sensor, download a recording, and export a data feature (e.g. "motion") as CSV into the working directory.

 ``` bash
 node examples/exportCSV.js -s [serialNumber] -r [recordingId] -f [feature]